joshua-kairu/baker-order/README.md

-# Baker Order
+# Wine Here

-A very simple Android app to demonstrate how Android can assist baker stores in deliveries.
+A very simple Android app to demonstrate how Android can assist wine stores in deliveries.

 ## How To Use :wrench: